-Rapid development of digital technologies offers numerous opportunities for creating new valueadded services in the railway industry.
+Rapid development of digital technologies offers numerous opportunities for creating new value-added services in the railway industry.
 To seize these opportunities, the following outcomes must be achieved by this WS:

-- 1) Develop data federation, access and processing services through standardized interfaces - Based on the outputs and toolset developed within LinX4Rail46, a common machine-readable domain ontology must be developed to structure the data unambiguously across all systems participating in data sharing - 3) Ensure a powerful, secure and reliable data and communication infrastructure.
+- 1) Develop data federation, access and processing services through standardized interfaces - 2) Based on the outputs and toolset developed within LinX4Rail43, a common machine-readable domain ontology must be developed to structure the data unambiguously across all systems participating in data sharing - 3) Ensure a powerful, secure and reliable data and communication infrastructure.

 The railway digital enabler is meant to be considered as a set of concepts, models, technologies and methods addressing the three levels of actions - data, services and digital infrastructure.
 The railway digital enabler is therefore a framework that needs to be filled with real technology and architectures in specific Destinations applications.
-Related to this concept, it should be emphasized that in addition to a common standardized / well-documented data space, a common standardized / well-documented protocols are also needed and shall be worked out in detail.
+Related to this concept, it should be emphasized that in addition to a common standardized / well-documented data space, a common standardized / well-documented semantics and standardized / well-documented protocols are also needed and shall be worked out in detail.